Hear2Read/Indic-flite-engine/README.md

     o Windows 2000/XP and later under Cygwin 1.3.5 and later

-    o Windows 10 with Windows Subsystem for Linux
+    o Windows 10/11 with Windows Subsystem for Linux

     o Successfully compiles and runs under 64Bit Linux architectures

     o OSF1 V4.0 (gives an unimportant warning about sizes when compiled cst_val.c)

+    o WASI has experimental support (see below for details)

 Previously we supported PalmOS and Windows CE but these seem to be rare nowadays so they are no longer actively supported.

-Other similar platforms should just work, we have also cross compiled on a Linux machine for StrongARM.
+Other similar platforms should just work, we have also cross compiled on a Linux machine for various ARM and MIPS processors.
 However note that new byte order architectures may not work directly as there is some careful byte order constraints in some structures.
-These are portable but may require reordering of some fields, contact us if you are moving to a new archiecture.
+These are portable but may require reordering of some fields, contact us if you are moving to a new architecture.

 News
 ----

+New in 2.3 (Mar 2022)

+    o Fixed features, now grapheme voices are much closer to Festival quality

+New in 2.2 (Oct 2018)

+    o Better grapheme support (Wilderness Languages) hundreds of new languages

 New in 2.1 (Oct 2017)

-    o Improved Indic front end support (thanks to Suresh Bazaj @ Hear2Read)
+    o Improved Indic front end support (thanks to Suresh Bazaj
+    @ Hear2Read)

     o 18 English Voices (various accents)

-    o 12 Indian Voices (Bengali, Gujarati, Hindi, Kannada, Marathi, Panjabi Tamil and Telugu) usually with bilingual (with English) support
+    o 12 Indian Voices (Bengali, Gujarati, Hindi, Kannada, Marathi, Panjabi, Tamil and Telugu) usually with bilingual (with English) support

     o Can do byteswap architectures [again] (ar9331 yun arduino, zsun etc)